This article is part of the Ultimate Guide to Pregnancy.

 Preeclampsia is a dangerous pregnancy complication that typically begins after 20 weeks of pregnancy.
 Also known as gestational hypertension, preeclampsia can usually be managed with oral or IV medications until delivery.
 When left untreated, preeclampsia can lead to seizures, liver or kidney damage, or bleeding problems in the mother.
 It can also distress or delay growth in the fetus.
 Unless preeclampsia is mild, doctors usually seek to deliver the baby early.

 Keep reading to learn what else should you know about preeclampsia.

 What is preeclampsia?

 Symptoms of a high blood pressure problems during pregnancy

 Monitoring blood pressure at each prenatal visit is an important part of care during pregnancy.
 High blood pressure can develop slowly but it is most often sudden with preeclampsia.
 If blood pressure is higher than normal on two occasions, it is a sign of potential preeclampsia.

 Other preeclampsia symptoms include:

 - Sudden weight gain or swelling

-If you are pregnant and experience severe headaches, blurred vision, severe abdominal pain or severe shortness of breath - do not wait until your next prenatal visit.
+If you are pregnant and experience severe headaches, blurred vision, severe abdominal pain or severe shortness of breath, do not wait until your next prenatal visit to get help.
 These are signs of dangerously high blood pressure and warrant a visit to the emergency room.

 If you’re diagnosed with preeclampsia late in your pregnancy, your doctor will likely want to induce labor right away.
 If it is too early in the pregnancy to safely deliver the baby, you will be closely monitored and it will be very important to watch your health closely and regularly see your doctor.